vittorioromeo/bcs_thesis/source/30_ecst/70_proxies.md

 }
 ```

-Here's an example usage of a step proxy:
+Here is an example usage of a step proxy:

 ```cpp
 ctx.step([&](auto& proxy)